 - Please avoid emailing individual team members directly about problems.
 Use the support channels so both we and the community can help you.

 If you are cetain that a problem is a software bug, please create a GitHub issue.
-If you are not sure, these issues can be vetted by following the help for Usage problem reporting above.
+If you are not sure, issues can be vetted by following the help for Usage problem reporting above.

 When creating an issue or sharing details about an error that does not include a shared history (through a link or bug report), be sure to include:

 - Bug reports from Test are generally not sent in.
 We really do test here and the configuration changes frequently.

 - Galaxy version (usually can be obtained at https://galaxy.example/api/version)